The American Cancer Society recommends those 45 or older should begin screening.

-It may also be performed in patients who have had previous polyps or who are experiencing changes in bowel habits, abdominal pain, unexplained weight loss or bleeding.
+It may also be recommended for patients who have had previous polyps or who are experiencing changes in bowel habits, abdominal pain, unexplained weight loss or bleeding.

 A colonoscopy is a procedure that allows your doctor to see the lining of the rectum and entire colon by gently inserting a soft flexible, long, narrow tube into the anus and advanced into the rectum and colon.
 A colonoscopy can show inflammation, ulcers, polyps, tumors and bleeding.